sweattep/modern_quotes/README.md

 >having a single benefactor for a non-profit is almost a death sentence.
 It's super risky, and as we've seen here, when that single donor goes away, it's all over.

+>By 1976, the cost of the cheapest four-function pocket calculator had dropped to a few dollars, about 1/20 of the cost five years before.
+The results of this were that the pocket calculator was affordable, and that it was now difficult for the manufacturers to make a profit from calculators, leading to many firms dropping out of the business or closing.
+The firms that survived making calculators tended to be those with high outputs of higher quality calculators, or producing high-specification scientific and programmable calculators.

 >celtics told robert williams playing through injury won't make knee worse

 >The medical staff has ensured him that he is not at further risk of worsening the repaired knee.
 It's all a matter of pain tolerance.